jobisoft/webext-support/docs/index.md

 # Coding Strategies for Add-on Developers

-This section provides coding strategies for Thunderbird WebExtension developers, focusing on common pitfalls and anti-patterns.
+This section provides coding strategies for Add-on developers, focusing on common pitfalls and anti-patterns.